fdcoull/MerchisInn/README.md

 Then copy the string output to your etc/key.cfg secret_key line

+Add an admin account by running:
+* python3 init_admin.py

 From here, just run the app using:
 * flask --app app run --host=0.0.0.0 --port=8080